On the balance of probabilities if you own a flat in Cranleigh you actually own a long leasehold interest over your property

-It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |